ntpz870817/Chamaeleo/docs/source/contributor_manual.md

 ├── test                              // Test module
 │    ├── generated_files              // DNA sequence set file or binary file generated in the test │    │    ├── README.md               // Description document of generated files and the above folder
-│    ├── test_files                   // Files for testing
-│    ├── test_functional              // Functional test folder
+│    ├── test_gc_trans.py             // Functional test for the trans-coding of Grass' Code
-│    │    ├── ft_gc_47_trans.py       // Functional testing for GC (256^2 and 47^3)
+│    ├── test_hc_trans.py             // Functional test for the trans-coding of Goldman's Code
-│    │    ├── ft_hc_huff_trans.py     // Functional testing for HC (huffman code transformation)
+│    ├── test_hm_verify.py            // Functional test for the verification of Hamming Code
-│    │    ├── README.md               // Description document of the above folder
-│    ├── test_integrated              // Integrated test folder
+│    ├── test_index_operator.py       // Functional test for the index operator
-│    │    ├── st_yyc.py               // Symmetrical testing of YYC
-│    │    ├── st_gc.py                // Symmetrical testing of GC
+│    ├── test_rs_verify.py            // Functional test for the verification of Reed-Solomon Code
-│    │    ├── st_hc.py                // Symmetrical testing of HC
+│    ├── test_sc_trans.py             // Functional test for the trans-coding of Simple (Church's) Code
-│    │    ├── st_sc.py                // Symmetrical testing of SC
+│    ├── test_validity.py             // Functional test for validity screening
-│    │    ├── README.md               // Description document of the above folder
+│    ├── test_yyc_trans.py            // Functional test for the trans-coding of Yin-Yang Code
 ├── utils                             // Util module
 │    ├── data_handle.py               // Conversion of DNA sequences and binary document
 │    ├── log.py                       // Outputting the logs in console